McDermott, No. 17 Creighton rout Butler 87-56 in Big East

 - Oops!Something went wrong.Please try again later.

-Second-seeded Creighton (19-7) moves on to face Connecticut or DePaul on Friday night at Madison Square Garden.
+The second-seeded Bluejays (19-7) advanced to face Connecticut or DePaul on Friday night at Madison Square Garden.
+Creighton is in the semifinals for the third time since joining the conference in 2013 and first time since 2017.

-McDermott was suspended for the final game of the regular season for making racially insensitive remarks to his players.
-The 56-year-old coach created a firestorm by twice using the term ''plantation'' as part of an analogy urging team unity after a recent loss.

-''I'm proud of those guys in the locker room,'' McDermott said in a postgame interview with FS1. ''They were really forced to mature a lot in the last 10 or 12 days because someone they really trusted made a mistake.
-And it was a hurtful mistake to them.
-We had to work our way through it.
-I'm proud that they allowed me to pour my heart out to them and at the same time poured their heart out to me so that we could come on this court tonight, come together and try to put our best foot forward.
-And obviously they did that.
-It's been a tough 10 days, without question, and that's all on me.''

-Damien Jefferson scored 11 points in the first eight minutes and Marcus Zegarowski led the Bluejays with 18 points.
+Damien Jefferson scored 11 points in the first eight minutes and Marcus Zegarowski led the Bluejays with 18.

-Zegarowski made two 3-pointers within the first two minutes of the second half to put Creighton up by 20.

-McDermott was able to clear the bench over the final six minutes and let little-used reserves such as Devin Davis and Andrew Merfeld, son of longtime assistant coach Steve Merfeld, get on the scoreboard.

 Bryce Nze had 21 points to lead No. 10 seed Butler (10-15), which trailed by 33 in the second half after edging seventh-seeded Xavier 70-69 in overtime Wednesday night.